 Traditionally, cash registers have a keyboard that can be used to manually input products and fees into the machine but they can also be equipped with product presets (making it an efficient way of serving the customers or offering a receipt).

-Benefits of cheap Cash Registers
+6 Amazing Benefits of Cheap Cash Registers

 Different types of cash registers will provide different benefits - some more, others less - but there are a number of benefits that come from using a traditional cash register system.
 Cash registers can: